 Kylemore’s foundation stone was laid on September 4th 1867 by Margaret Vaughan Henry, the wife of Mitchell Henry.
 The estate had been bought and planned as an elaborate love token for Margaret and as a ‘nesting place’ for the growing Henry family.
 Although Mitchell Henry was born in Manchester he proudly proclaimed that every drop of blood that ran in his veins was Irish.
-It was to Ireland that he brought Margaret on honeymoon in the mid 1840s and where they first seen the hunting lodge in the valley of Kylemore that would eventually become their magnificent home.
+It was to Ireland that he brought Margaret on honeymoon in the mid 1840s and where they first saw the hunting lodge in the valley of Kylemore that would eventually become their magnificent home.
 Although they visited Connemara in a time of hunger, disease and desperation, Mitchell could see the potential to bring change and economic growth to the area.

-The son of a wealthy Manchester cotton merchant of Irish origin, Mitchell was a skilled pathologist and eye surgeon .
-In fact before he was thirty years of age, he had a successful Harley street practise and is known to have been one of the youngest ever speakers at the Royal College of Surgeons in London.
+The son of a wealthy Manchester cotton merchant of Irish origin, Mitchell was a skilled pathologist and eye surgeon.
+In fact before he was thirty years of age, he had a successful Harley Street practise and is known to have been one of the youngest ever speakers at the Royal College of Surgeons in London.
 On his father’s death, Mitchell inherited a hugely successful family business and became one of the wealthiest young men in Britain at the time.
 Mitchell lost no time in quitting his medical career and turning instead to liberal politics where he felt he could change the world for the better.
 His new found wealth also allowed him to buy Kylemore Lodge and construct the magnificent Castle.

 Designed by Irish architect James Franklin Fuller and the engineer Ussher Roberts Kylemore boasted all the innovations of the Victorian Age.
 There were 33 bedrooms, 4 bathrooms, 4 sitting rooms, a ballroom, billiard room, library, study, school room, smoking room, gun room and various offices and domestic staff residences, as well as gardens, walks and woodlands which eventually covered 13,000 acres of land at a cost of little over £18,000.
 During construction the sound of dynamite blasts were heard in Connemara for the first time as the Castle was carefully set into the face of the mountain.
 This achieved the exact positioning required which to this day gives the castle its iconic appearance perfectly reflected in Lough Pollaacapull.